GIScience/gis-training-resource-center/content/Module_4/en_module_4_operation_maps.md

 ### About the Dataset

 The dataset contains epidemiological parameters for Somalia at the regional level, covering a 12-week period during a cholera outbreak.
 The parameters include weekly new cases, weekly cumulative cases, and the weekly death rate.
+Download the dataset [here](https://nexus.heigit.org/repository/gis-training-resource-center/module_4/tutorial_epi_map/Som_outbreak_epi.gpkg).

 #### Fields used in this tutorial